ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

   );
 ```

-> [Demo for this use case](https://stackblitz.com/edit/stackblitz-starters-1pmgun?embed=1&file=use-cases%2Fno-function-expression%2Findex.ts&hideNavigation=1&view=editor): To run this code, open the terminal at the bottom and run "npx ts-node ./use-cases/no-function-expression"

 I know this isn't like the first example, but it's similar.

 > In the first use case, it was enough to loop over the first level nodes in the file, but in this use case, you need to loop over all nodes in the file, the nested ones as well.